 • duration of action: 2-5 days

-• the relatively long elimination half-life
+• it has relatively long elimination half-life

 • 20-60 hours; mean 40 hours

-• highly variable among individuals
+• half-life is highly variable among individuals

 • circulates in the blood bound to plasma proteins (mainly albumin – 90%) and accumulates in the liver, where its isomers are metabolized